pzemtsov/pzemtsov.github.io/_posts/2015-01-19-on-the-benefits-of-stream-buffering-in-Java.md

 This is a failure -- the code runs slower.
 This seems counter-intuitive and requires explanation.
 I don't have definite answer, only a theory.
 The problem may be in array index (and possibly `null`) checks.
 The old code allocated array of size `4` and immediately accessed its elements at constant indices.
-The compiler new that the array wasn't `null` and that all the indices were within range.
+The compiler knew that the array wasn't `null` and that all the indices were within range.
 When the array reference is read from a static field, the compiler doesn't know that; it has to generate `null` and index check code.
 The indirect argument in favour of this theory is that if we replace the entire `return` statement in `readInt` with